 Second Chance Pell Convening event in Washington, DC, July 19, 2016

-Highlights from convening in Washington, DC of the 69 sites selected for the Second Chance Pell Pilot program, including a conversation between U.S. Secretary of Education John King and three students who have taken college in prison.Watch: Welcoming remarks Keynote: U.S. Deputy Attorney General Sally Yates Keynote: U.S. Secretary of Education ...
+Highlights from the convening in Washington, DC of the 69 sites selected for the Second Chance Pell Pilot program, including a conversation between U.S. Secretary of Education John King and three students who have attended college in prison.Watch: Welcoming remarks Keynote: U.S. Deputy Attorney General Sally Yates Keynote: U.S. Secretary of Educat...

 Making the Grade

 With its July 2015 announcement of the Second Chance Pell Pilot Program, the U.S. Department of Education ushered in what could be a new era of expanded opportunities for postsecondary education in our nation’s prisons.
 The Second Chance Pell Pilot makes students incarcerated in state and federal prisons eligible for need-based financial aid in a l...

 College Classes Get a Boost at New York State Prisons

 The importance of education for incarcerated women